amyscotteng/Portfolio/README.md

 * More testing with Chrome developer tools

 ## Status
 Project is: _in progress_.
-I'm always looking to make new improvements
+Is a project ever truly finished? :)

 ## Prototype
 Check out the link to the prototype <a href="https://xd.adobe.com/view/86b88c0f-f983-4e12-9c23-13640beaf84f-d3eb/">here</a>!
 Made in Adobe XD!
 It doesn't convey everything perfectly (ie the links don't scroll to the section of the page when you click them) but you can get a general idea of the look, feel, and functionality.